frozen-signal/Apple_IIe_MMU_IOU/Documentation/building-an-adapter.md

 ## Step 1 - Hardware design

-### 5V or 3.3V device
+### FPGA / CPLD Selection

 The Apple IIe is a 5V computer, so using a 5V FPGA or CPLD would be easiest.
+On the other hand, 3.3V devices are easier to source.
+> [!NOTE]
-However, if you choose to use a 3.3V device, you'll need additional circuits for voltage level translation.
-More information on 3.3V device design can be found in [Building a 3.3V adapter](/Documentation/building-an-adapter.md#building-a-33v-adapter).
+> In the case of 3.3V devices, you'll need additional circuits for voltage level translation; feeding 5V signals to a 3.3V, non 5V-resistant device will damage it.
+> More on this below.

+### FPGA/CPLD configuration time

+The configuration time of the device must be considered.
+In the case of the MMU, the device **must** configure itself and become operational within 35 ms. In the case of the IOU, since it has control over the /RESET signal, the configuration time is less critical.

 ### Number of GPIOs